-Orostachys is an Asian genus of monocarpic, rosette-forming succulents, similar in appearance to Echeveria, and Sempervivum, but it looks most similar to Aeonium.
-One of the major visible differences between Aeonium and Orostachys is that each leaf is tipped with a spine.
-It is a fast-growing succulent, with grey or green leaves forming small, globular rosettes.
-The small bell-shaped flowers are usually white or pink and grow densely packed on a conical inflorescense (which are really quite amazing to see, up to 12 inches (30 cm) tall).
-Natively, the plant lives in Korea, China, Mongolia, and Northern Japan.
+Orostachys is a genus of monocarpic rosette-forming succulents similar to Echeveria and Sempervivum.
+These succulents are fast-growing plants with grey or green leaves forming small rosettes.
+The small bell-shaped flowers are usually white or pink and grow densely packed on conical inflorescences, up to 12 inches (30 cm) tall and quite amazing to see.
+The plants natively grow in Korea, China, Mongolia, and northern Japan.

-Some species show amazing symmetry of the rosette.
+Some species show fantastic symmetry of the rosette.
 Orostachys spinosa is of note, as the leaf pattern follows a Fibonacci sequence.

-As with most similar genera of Crassulaceae, Orostachys survive in fairly poor soil, so long as it is well draining.
-This genera is very cold-hardy and can survive temperatures to -30° F (-34° C).
-Allow soil to dry to the touch between waterings, and avoid getting water on the rosettes.
-Orostachys requires some bright light.
-This plant doesn’t tolerate high humidity well.
-Orostachys grows actively in spring and summer.
+As with most similar genera of Crassulaceae, Orostachys survive in fairly poor soil so long as it is well-draining.
+The species are very cold-hardy and can withstand temperatures down to -30° F (-34° C).
+Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
+Orostachys actively grow in spring and summer.
+They require some bright light and do not tolerate high humidity well.

-Orostachys self-propagates through offshoots, and given time one plant will form a dense mat of many.
+Orostachys plants self-propagate through offshoots and given time.
+Thus, one plant will form a dense mat of many.
 Propagation is primarily through offset separation.

-Pruning: In general, this is a good plant to forget about.
-Leave it in a bright sunny location and water very sparingly.
-Water in the morning so as to prevent water from remaining on the leaves during the night.
-Remove any dead leaves from rosettes, as dead leaves invite rot and insects.
+Pruning: In general, these are excellent plants to forget about.
+Leave them in a bright sunny location and water very sparingly.
+Water in the morning to prevent water from remaining on the leaves during the night.
+Remove any dead leaves from rosettes, as they invite rot and insects.
 When a rosette has flowered, it will die shortly.

 Problems: In the event of an unhealthy plant, the first thing to examine is your watering habits.
 The most common problem is root rot due to overwatering.
-If the soil is too wet, don’t hope it will safely dry out so long as you don’t water it for a while.
+If the soil is too wet, do not hope it will safely dry out so long as you do not water it for a while.
 Replace the soil immediately.

-One of the most common pests to houseplants is the mealybug, and your Orostachys may fall prey to this pest.
-However, due to the tightly packed leaves, more often than not the mealybugs will attack the roots.
-This makes them far less visible than mealybugs which attack leaf-stem junctions.
-The symptoms of a root mealybug infestation is slowed or stopped growth (though in winter this is a normal sign of dormancy).
+One of the most common pests to houseplants are mealybugs, and your Orostachys may fall prey to these pests.
+However, the mealybugs will attack the roots more often than not due to the tightly-packed leaves.
+This makes them far less visible than mealybugs, which attack leaf-stem junctions.
+The symptoms of a root mealybug infestation are slowed or stopped growth (though in winter, this is a normal sign of dormancy).
 If this occurs without apparent cause, remove the plant from the pot and examine the roots.
-A white cottony substance on the roots and in the soil is a sure sign of mealybug infestation.
+A white cottony substance on the roots and soil is a sure sign of mealybug infestation.
 Remove all soil and wash the roots gently.
-Remove any roots which appear damaged with a sharp sterile knife or scissors.
-Let them dry very throroughly before replanting.
+Remove any damaged roots with a sharp, sterile knife or scissors.
+Let them dry very thoroughly before replanting.